GetTerminus/terminus-ui/terminus-ui/expansion-panel/src/expansion-panel.component.md

 </ts-expansion-panel>
 ```

-### Manual panel control
+## Manual panel control

-Panels can be programatically opened, closed or toggled through a reference to the instance.
+Panels can be programmatically opened, closed or toggled through a reference to the instance:

 ```typescript
 @ViewChild(TsExpansionPanelComponent, {static: false})